We are passionate about knowledge transfer

 Hughes Consulting publish books and software.

-Information and Institutions of Government Accountability by Len Cook and Robert Hughes scrutinises the consequences of weak government accountability, and the costs this imposes on some it its citizens.
-Citizens have successfully challenged government and instituted new information sources with improved outcomes.
+Information and Institutions of Government Accountability by Len Cook and Robert Hughes scrutinises the consequences of weak government accountability, and the costs this imposes on citizens.
+Citizens have successfully challenged government and had instituted new information sources that improve outcomes to those citizens and their communities.

 Drawing on examples of past failures of the New Zealand government towards its citizens, Information and Institutions of Government Accountability presents the case for improved accountability.
 It concludes with a description of a new institutional structure needed to oversee the provision of trustworthy information provided by government.